sapocaly/doctor_kiosk/README.md

 - form validation for cell# and ssn
 - update all data at real time with django channels
 - form blank input update issue
+- add confirmation dialog for No Show button